johnalam/F5-Data-Group-Manager/README.md

 	4- A username and password for a service account that works on all BigIPs.

-	    *The service account only needs permission to manage data-groups, "LTM manager".
+	    *The service account only needs permission to manage data-groups, You can use the BigIP Role "LTM manager".

-	    *You must configure these credentials in the NGINX default.conf file.
+	    *You must configure these credentials in the "server" block of the NGINX config file.
 See provided default.conf file for and example.

+	    *There are multiple "location" blocks under the "server" block.
+Some have a "root" directive.
+Make sure this points to the directory where you stored the downloaded file.
+E.G. "/usr/share/nginx/html"

-	    *The App sends the creds to the BigIP using Basic auth.
+	    *The creds stay on the NGINX.
+Never used by the browser.
+NGINX sends the creds to the BigIP using Basic auth.

 	    *You will need to encode "username:password" in base64 and update the default.conf file with new value.